saekizm/fafel-lang/technical_manual/tech_specs.md

 Solidity has many features, including external calls, modifiers, function visiblity and so on...
 Fafel is similar to Haskell, while Solidity is more akin to C++ or Javascript.

+## Conclusion

+This was an immensely challenging, yet rewarding project.
+We don't consider Fafel to be complete in any sense.
+We mean to say, Fafel will be constantly improving as time goes by and we can add more features to the language.
+In it's current implementation, fafel is really just a very basic programming language.

+Learning about how compilers work to translate source code, and how the EVM and Yul work has been a challenge, but we have learned a lot of useful techniques and tricks.
+Even using Haskell, even though we started learning this language this year, it still had a learning curve for writing Fafel, making use of monads and other features.